-Extra help: Graduate teaching assistants (GTAs) for Stat 3201, 3202, 3301, 3302, 3303 and 4620 will hold their office hours in the Data Analytics Learning Center (DALC) in Pomerene 151.
-The hours during which the GTA for our course will hold office hours can be found at the top of the syllabus.
-You can meet with the GTA for our course in the DALC during his or her office hours to discuss questions you have about the course material, homework assignments, R, etc.
+Extra help: The hours during which the GTA for our course will hold office hours can be found at the top of the syllabus.
+You can meet with the GTA for our course during his or her office hours to discuss questions you have about the course material, homework assignments, R, etc.